lillallol/temp/README.md

 <details>
 <summary>Frequent context switching.</summary>

-More specifically because the types are in separate files from their implementation, that means you have to frequently switch between the implementation file and the concretion file.
-This is not valid since the IDE will show the type of an implementation by hovering on its annotation.
+More specifically, when you write the implementation of a type you will have to frequently switch between the implementation file and the abstraction file, because you want to see the type.
+This is not valid since the IDE will show you the type of an implementation by hovering on its annotation.
+Also the IDE will highlight the parts of the implementation where they do not conform to the type.

 </details>